Residential Las Vegas skyline

 Living in Summerlin, Las Vegas: What Nobody Tells You Before You Move

-If you move to Summerlin thinking you're just buying a house, you're not seeing the full picture.
-What you're actually buying into is a system: a web of sub-HOAs, community guidelines, and architectural review boards that govern everything from your holiday lights to whether you can park your truck on the street overnight.
-That system is what makes Summerlin what it is, and whether it's a feature or a bug depends entirely on who you are.
+If you move to Summerlin thinking you're just buying a house, you're missing the bigger picture.
+You're buying into a system: a web of sub-HOAs, community guidelines, and architectural review boards that govern everything from your holiday lights to whether you can park your truck on the street overnight.
+That system is the backbone of what Summerlin is, and whether it feels like a feature or a burden depends entirely on who you are.

 The western edge of the Las Vegas valley, roughly bounded by the 215 Beltway to the south and east, US-95 to the north, and Red Rock Canyon to the west, Summerlin is a master-planned community originally developed by the Howard Hughes Corporation in the late 1980s.
 Today it spans 26+ villages, each with its own sub-HOA, all governed by the Summerlin Council at the top level.
 This isn't one HOA.
 It's dozens of them stacked on each other.